OnerInce/telegram-crypto_bot/README.md

 # telegram-crypto_bot
 ### Info

 The goal of this Telegram bot is to give the user current price of the cryptocurrencies from Turkish exchanges.
 Bot currently supports 4 biggest Turkish exchanges : *Paribu, BTCTurk, Koineks, Koinim.* After getting data from exchanges' API, SQLite used for data storing purposes.
-Database is updated in every 90 seconds to avoid a rate-limit from exchanges.
+Database is updated in every 90 seconds to avoid a rate-limit from exchanges. **Prices are given as Turkish Lira (TRY).**

 ### Prerequisites